sadia-sharna/DX-BALL/README.md

 iGraphic1.2VS10/iGraphic1.2VS10

 For better visualization of the game I have uploaded a video, which you can find in DX_BALL.webm file.
-There is also a zip file of the snaps of two levels.
+There is also 'Snapshot' folder in which I have uploaded the snaps of two levels of the game.

 The features of this game are: